 Apple is not responsible for any property that is lost, stolen, damaged, or destroyed at WWDC.

-Any pre-release software, documentation, or information provided to you by Apple during WWDC is subject to your applicable Apple Developer Program agreements.
-With the exception of the Keynote address, all such software and information is Apple Confidential Information.
+Any pre-release software or sample code provided to you by Apple during WWDC is subject to your applicable Apple Developer Program agreements.
+All such software and sample code is Apple Confidential Information.

 All presentations at WWDC will be in English.

 Admission to WWDC may also be subject to additional conditions of admission to Moscone West or Yerba Buena Gardens.

 Photographs, audio and/or video taken at WWDC by Apple, or others on behalf of Apple, may include your voice, image or likeness.
 You agree that Apple may use such photographs, audio and/or video, including those that may contain your voice, image or likeness, for any purpose on a worldwide basis in perpetuity, without any compensation to you, and you release Apple from all liability related thereto.
 You are not permitted to make audio or audiovisual recordings of WWDC or take professional photographic or video equipment into Moscone West or Yerba Buena Gardens.

 Solicitation or selling of items or services is not allowed at WWDC.
 Any attendee conducting these activities may be removed from WWDC.